 - Underreported unknowns if reporting thresholds aren’t defined and enforced

-The practical takeaway is that a defensible quality program asks for more than a potency value.
+A defensible quality program asks for more than a potency value.
 It asks for a repeatable, transparent picture of the material.

 Gummies aren’t inert: the formula can drive change over time

 On paper, gummies seem straightforward.
-In production, they’re a busy system-sweeteners, acids, flavors, colors, water activity, and heat history all interact.
+In production, they’re a complex system—sweeteners, acids, flavors, colors, water activity, and heat history all interact.
 The result is that formulation choices can influence how well a cannabinoid profile holds up through shelf life.

 - Acid profile (especially “sour”): Sour is a flavor decision, but it’s also a stability decision.
 Lower pH environments can be more stressful over time.

 - How you disperse the active: Oil-based approaches can increase the risk of separation or “hot spots” if mixing and hold conditions aren’t locked down.
-Emulsified approaches can improve distribution but require tight process control and verification.
+Emulsified approaches improve distribution but require tight process control and verification.

 Content uniformity: where many gummy runs quietly fail